Home » Registration » Registration Information

 - Graduate and Professional students should review the Graduate and Professional Academic Calendars for important registration dates.

-- Course Enrollment Form
+- Change of Course Request Form

 - Course prerequisites are requirements (generally courses) that a student must have completed (or be in the process of completing) in order to enroll in a specific course.

 - Corequisites are requirements that a student must complete either prior to enrolling in a specific course or concurrently with that course.